-Celebrating Bilingual Arts and Culture
+Chicano Cultural Center: Celebrating Bilingual Arts and Culture

--tribes coming together as one people -- Chicanos & Chicanas, proud of their survival ways and the culture they created between two powerful nations, Mexico and the United States.
-The culture of Chicanos is reflected in the lively innovative language called Caló, a mixture of four languages : Aztec Nahuatl, Spanish, English and Gypsy.
+This is a small sample of the many expressions of the Culture of Chicanos in Aztlan.
+Aztlan is a multicultural, multilingual fusion of many native tribes coming together as one people — Chicanos & Chicanas, proud of their survival ways and the rich culture they created between two powerful nations, Mexico and the United States.
+The culture of Chicanos is reflected in the lively, innovative language called Caló, a mixture of four languages: Aztec Nahuatl, Spanish, English, and Gypsy.
+Through bilingual arts and cultural exchanges, the community engages in celebrating their identity and heritage.

 This narrative circulated for half a century after it was published in 1972.
 It was taken from the book, Chicanos: Our Background & Our Pride, by Nephtalí De León.
 It was repeated in many journals, formats and publications.
 But the attribution was "by a Chicano from Roswell.
 50 years later, an African American friend of the author, a woman from Alabama, Bonita Gill, decided to set the record st